alessandroMazza1989/KPwikiJsTest/training/commons/db/sql/ddl.md

 | FOREIGN KEY                 	| Declares the element as referencing another table.                    	|
 | REFERENCES Table(Attribute) 	| Declares the reference to another table. <br>⚠️Implies it’s a FOREIGN KEY. 	|

+- ⚠️The Master Table’s attribute that is referenced must also be UNIQUE (or a PRIMARY KEY)!
+- ⚠️If an attribute is a PRIMARY KEY it can already act as a FOREIGN KEY, so there’s no need to declare it as such.
+It will still need the REFERENCES constraint if it is referenced, however.
+- ⚠️A separate REFERENCES statement is necessary for each external table!

+- **Example:**
+	- CREATE TABLE Employee(
+		ID CHAR(6) PRIMARY KEY,
+		Name VARCHAR(20) NOT NULL, Surname VARCHAR (20) NOT NULL, DepartmentName VARCHAR (15) REFERENCES Department(DepartmentName),
+		FOREIGN KEY(Name, Surname) REFERENCES Registry(Name, Surname) );

+## Constraints Defined Outside
+### Assertions

+- CREATE ASSERTION AssertionName check (Condition)

+## Conditions

+- Some special conditions can be:
+	- EXISTS SQLQuery, NOT EXISTS SQLQuery, Attr LIKE “string[%]”, …

+## Constraint Violations
+### Internal Table Violations (Slave)

+- Violations that introduce values in a Slave Table that have no counterpart in the Master Table.
+- Such violations can occur when:
+	- Updating the value of an attribute that references another table’s attribute.
+	- Adding a new line.
+- Such operations are simply blocked.

+### External Table Violations (Master)

+- Such violations occur when the external table (the table with the “original” values) is edited in these two ways:
+	- **ON UPDATE:** when a referenced attribute is modified.
+	- **ON DELETE:** when a referenced row is deleted.